← Return to Insights

 8. Standard pages, about us, location, address etc.

-I personally like to use post it.
+I personally like to use ‘Post it’ notes.
 We can rearrange to fit the user flow.

 web design process - Content Planning